Arth1994/NewsGenerator/README.md

 ## Setup
 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE.
-3. Build and run the project using Maven or Gradle.
+3. Build and run the project using Gradle.

 ## Usage